Finding the Best Places to Retire Since 2006!

 Perhaps best of all, though, are the four beautiful, often uncrowded beaches just across the Bay on Manasota Key, a barrier island, giving locals plenty of opportunities for boating, diving, swimming, sailing and jet skiing.
 Wildlife viewing is popular, too, with manatees, dolphins, herons and more making regular appearances.

-The annual Spring Arts Festival and Cruzin' on Dearborn, a classic car show, are two favorite festivals.
+The annual Spring Fine Arts Festival and Crusin' on Dearborn, a classic car show, are two favorite festivals.
 The Elsie Quirk Public Library is open six days a week and has Monday night movie nights, books by mail, interlibrary loan, public computers and free wi-fi.

-Dearborn Street is the non-touristy main drag and where many independent retailers and eateries are located.
+Colorful Dearborn Street is the road and where many independent retailers and eateries are located.
 The handful of restaurants include the Mango Bistro and Comadres.
 Nearby big box stores include Wal-Mart, Publix and Home Depot.

 Sarasota County provides limited public bus service, but stops are made at the hospital, Wal-Mart, the library and along Dearborn Street.
 A para-transit service makes runs Monday through Friday to the VA hospital in Bay Pines.